 With the help of the United States, the Conservatives and Liberals agreed to the Peace of Tipitapa in 1927.
 However, despite the official end of the war, some Liberals refused to recognize the treaty.
 They waged a guerrilla fight against U.S. occupation and the Nicaraguan National Guard.
 The U.S. withdrew in 1933, after a series of fair Nicaraguan elections and because of the unpopularity of the Nicaraguan intervention back home.

-An artifact’s story not only leads us to learn about history; it also teach us about the people who made or used those artifacts – what was important to them and why.
+An artifact’s story not only leads us to learn about history; it also teaches us about the people who made or used those artifacts – what was important to them and why.
 They make the past come alive by serving as concrete reminders of a particular time and place.
 Do you have any “artifacts” that serve as reminders of your own personal heritage – something that belonged to a parent, grandparent, aunt, or uncle?